sef007/NN-Numpy-Only-HOG-Feature-Extraction-and-ML-Library-Integration/README.md

 ### Main Technical Features:

-- Extracts HOG features from the MNIST dataset using scikit-image's HOG feature extraction.
-- Applies feature scaling using **`StandardScaler`** from scikit-learn.
+- Applies feature scaling using StandardScaler from scikit-learn.
-- Splits the data into training and testing sets using **`train_test_split`**.
+- Compiles the model with the Adam optimiser and sparse categorical cross-entropy loss.
+- Trains the model using the training data for a specified number of epochs and batch size.
 - Implements a neural network using the Keras library.
-- Utilises dense layers with ReLU activation and softmax for multi-class classification.
 - Compiles the model with the Adam optimiser and sparse categorical cross-entropy loss.
-- Trains the model using the training data for a specified number of epochs and batch size.

 **Exploring Minimum Redundancy Maximum Relevance (mRMR) feature selection:**